The title of this post is the perfect description for each and every day of our trips in Central America.

 Heaven on earth as the Jesus statue will testify.

 Be sure to pop over this week to see my illustrated, Cover of the Crows.
+A contender for my future book cover!
 Where else other than Chorus of the Crows

 The Awesome Links: